codybenlewis/CBL-Personal-Website/_projects/Shades of Hate.md

 ## Here's Why

-At the time of their release the race emoji were uncomfortable.
+At the time of their releasel, the race emoji were uncomfortable.
 On the other hand, embracing the diversity that makes up the human spectrum was never more important.
 I didn't like using the originally default white emoji that spawned online racial tension.
 I also couldn't broadly use the non-white emoji and be seen as insensitive.
 Making everything yellow/non-human was intended to be an improvement, but by purposely ignoring diversity we turn a blind eye to the truth.
 Faced without answers, I began using all the shades together.

 After sending a long message of gradient skin tones to a friend, I took a second to look at deep range of values people come in.
 Together they could make a beautiful picture.